Modeling the Progenitor Stars of Observed IIP Supernovae: Discussion

 \subsubsection{Before Core-collapse}

-In the typical case, most of the failed models result from the model number reaching the limitation.
-Suppose we adjust the toleration value of the maximum operating model to increase interaction numbers.
-In that case, most numerical issues can be resolved, and it also applies to the collapse and explosion phases, although the run time of models may increase significantly.
-However, in the case of $13\Msun\;/\;\Omega\;=\;0.4\;/\;Z\;=\;0.002$, the star degenerates during its silicon burning and fails to evolve further.
+Some models fail to reach numerical convergence and crash.
+This issue may be resolved by increasing the interaction numbers at the expense of long run time.
+However, in the case of $13\;\Msun\;/\;\Omega\;=\;0.4\;/\;Z\;=\;0.002$, the star degenerates during its silicon burning and fails to evolve further.
 Even though we have tried to adjust the wind and overshooting parameters, this model remains unsuccessful.